Frequently Asked Questions

 The South Pole station, constructed on three kilometers of clear ice, presented an opportunity to satisfy all the requirements needed to build the detector.

 IceCube covers one cubic kilometer.
-It has an area of approximately 1000 square meters and is 1000 meters deep, with the top of the detector array buried in the ice at a depth of about 1,500 meters (4,920 feet).
+It has an area of approximately 1 square kilometer and is 1,000 meters deep, with the top of the detector array buried in the ice at a depth of about 1,500 meters (4,920 feet).

-The total cost of the project was $271 million USD.
+The total cost of the project was $279 million USD.
 The National Science Foundation provided the majority of the money for construction, about $242 million.
-Another $30 million came from our collaborators in Germany, Sweden, and Belgium.
+The remaining funds came from funding agencies in the US and abroad.

 The sensors that make up the detector are called digital optical modules, or DOMs, and were carefully tested before they were deployed.
 Once they are frozen in the ice, they can no longer be physically accessed.
 We can, however, troubleshoot electronic problems and update software remotely, because all DOMs are wired to the IceCube Lab at the South Pole.